stevedoyle/accel-book/estimating-performance.md

 In reality, the maximum theoretical performance benefit of an accelerator is difficult to achieve.
 There is usually a setup cost associated with using an accelerator.
 This could be preparing and sending descriptors to a PCIe attached accelerator or a GPU or preparing registers when using a co-processor or specialized CPU instructions.
 This setup cost can be viewed as increasing the non-acceleratable (or serialized) portion of the workload which essentially slightly reduces the proportion of the workload that can be accelerated.

-- Explain why the upper bound performance is usually not achievable.
-- Give some examples of items that can reduce the benefit.
-- Use Amdahls law to show some curves showing the tradeoffs and impacts of overheads.

-## Systematic Approach

-- TODO: Define a systematic approach to generating a first order estimate of the seedup that an accelerator can bring to a workload.
+## Estimating The Accelerated Portion of Workload

+As illustrated above, the benefit of an accelerator depends upon the portion of the workload that can be accelerated (or parallelized using Amdahl's terminology).
+This portion is best determined by profiling the workload or aapplication and using the profiling data to measure the hotspots or the portion of the workload to be accelerated.